 Outputs Key spending programmes (National) Municipal Role programmes/ projects.
-1. Improve on the quality of basic education 1.
+1. Improve on the quality of basic education n 1.
 2. Improved quality of teaching and learning.
-Improved early childhood development. • Collecting needs related to school from communities during mayoral imbizos Identification and allocation appropriate land and appropriate zoning for school and early childhood development centres Facilitate zoning and planning processes Facilitate the eradication of municipal service backlogs in schools by extending appropriate bulk infrastructure and connections.
-2. 2.
-Improved health and life expectancy 1.
+Improved early childhood development. • Increase the number of Funza Lushaka bursary recipients from 9300 to 18 100 over the 2011 MTEF Assess every child in grade 3, 6 and 9 every year Improve learning and teaching materials to be distributed to primary schools in 2014 Improve maths and science teaching. • Collecting needs related to school from communities during mayoral imbizos Identification and allocation appropriate land and appropriate zoning for school and early childhood development centres Facilitate zoning and planning processes Facilitate the eradication of municipal service backlogs in schools by extending appropriate bulk infrastructure and connections.
+2. Improved health and life expectancy 1.
 Decreased maternal and child mortality. • Revitalize primary health care • Offering Primary Health Care at municipal clinics 2.
 Combating HIV and AIDS and decreased burden of Tuberculosis. • Increase early antenatal visits to 50% Increase vaccine coverage • Increase the percentage of children under 1 year of age that are vaccinated with pneumococcal and rotavirus vaccines

 Outputs Key spending programmes (National) Municipal Role programmes/ projects.
 3. Strengthen health services effectiveness.
 Related IDP objective: (To ensure good health of the community by providing a comprehensive Primary Health care and ensuring the implementation of HIV/AIDS programmes) Improve hospital and clinic infrastructure Accredit health facilities Extend coverage of new child vaccines Expand HIV prevention and treatment Increase prevention of mother to child transmission School health promotion increase school visits by nurses from 5 to 20 % Enhance TB treatment.
 Increase the proportion of pregnant women tested through health care provider-initiated counselling and testing for all pregnant women Increase the percentage of infants requiring dual therapy for PMTCT Provide Isonaid Preventive Therapy (IPT) to HIV positive patients with no active TB Provide Contrimoxazole Preventive therapy (CPT) to HIV-TB coinfected patients Establishment of the HIV/AIDS support Groups Conducting workshops on HIV &amp; AIDS Mainstreaming in municipal services.
 3. All people in South Africa protected an d feel safe 1.
 Reduced overall level of crime.
 2. An effective and integrated criminal justice system.
 3. Improved perceptions of crime among the population.
 4. Improved investor perceptions and trust.
 5. Effective and integrated border management.
 6. Integrity of identity of citizens and residents secured.
 Related IDP objective: (To promote safety and security by adequately managing traffic, monitoring public transport; providing adequate disaster management and emergency services and by ensuring compliance to and enforcement of by-laws.)
 Increase police personnel Establish tactical response teams in Occupation-specific dispensation for legal professionals Deploy SANDF soldiers to South Africa's borders.
 Crime Prevention through Environmental Design - Installation of CCTV cameras Establishment of Alcohol Testing Centre Joint law enforcement operation on bylaws and traffic regulations Integrated communication centre at Fire Department Construction and manning of fire houses at the regional centres (Marikana and Phatsima) Strengthened traffic and by law enforcements Joint operations Special operations on outstanding traffic fines Extension of Traffic safety programmes to school outside the city core.
 7. Integrated ICT system and combated Upgrade IT infrastructure Revision of the ICT master system plan (ICT Strategy) cybercrime.
 Related IDP objective: (To create an ICT renewal in justice cluster.
-Address cybercrime by developing and approving an IT Security and cybercrime policy Monitoring the implementation of the Security and cyber crime policy integrated information and communication Monitoring the implementation of the Security and cyber crime policy Maintenance of the ICT infrastructure.
+Address cybercrime by developing and approving an IT Security and cybercrime policy Monitoring the implementation of the Security and cyber-crime policy integrated information and communication Monitoring the implementation of the Security and cyber-crime policy Maintenance of the ICT infrastructure.